nickpetrocelli/isc-dev/README.md

 ```
 NS> d ##class(dev.code).compile()
 ```
 Get last changes from github or local git.
-Run patch to export the classes in comileList into one "patch.xml" patch file.
+Run patch to export the classes in compileList into one "patch.xml" patch file.
 It will export it into the default for current Namespace directory or you can choose where export.
 By default, makes a patch from the last commit if you do not specify `commitFrom` and `commitTo` e.g.
 ```
 NS> s filename = "c:\patch.xml"
 NS> s commitFrom = 1